 Of course there’s many good reasons you may not be able to memorise it – perhaps you’re stepping in for someone else at the last moment, or you just find memorising it too challenging.
 That’s fine, don’t beat yourself up – after all, autocue exists for a reason!

-A lot of people are worried about what to do with their hands.
-A helpful trick is to keep your hands slightly raised in front of you by bending your elbows a little.
-This encourages you to use your hands more naturally as you speak, which brings more feeling and passion to your words, keeping the audience more engaged in what you’re saying.
-When your hands are up and active you tend to feel more energised yourself, which translates into a more powerful stage presence.
+But a helpful trick to stop you thinking about it is to keep your hands slightly raised in front of you by bending your elbows a little.
+This encourages you to use your hands more naturally as you speak.
+That can make your presentation feel even more engaging, keeping the audience focussed on what you’re saying.
+And when your hands are up and active you tend to feel more energised yourself, which feeds into a more powerful stage presence.

 Pro Tip: Practice in front of a mirror or record yourself to see how your posture and gestures come across.
 Pay particular attention to how you hold yourself when speaking versus when you’re listening to audience questions.
 Standing upright with your hands engaged and your eyes on the audience conveys confidence and control.